- Alumni & Donors

 - Contact Us

-- Summer School students in a social sciences lecture class (photo: Manuel Braun)
+- Pre-College Programme student in a social sciences class (photo: Cyrille Beudot)

 To receive more information about the Pre-College academic programme as soon as it is available, sign up for the Summer School newsletter.

-In 2017, classes in the Pre-College Programme were designed to introduce students to the key disciplines and methodologies of a Sciences Po education.
-Participants tackled rigorous academic content through an interdisciplinary lens, exploring current issues in international relations, political science, economics and more.
+The Pre-College Programme is designed to introduce students to the key disciplines and methodologies of a Sciences Po education.
+Participants tackle rigorous academic content through an interdisciplinary lens, exploring current issues in international relations, political science and more.
+Download the Academic Overview (PDF, 170 Ko) and provisional calendar (PDF, 80 Ko) for the 2018 Pre-College Programme.

-The academic programme included classes and activities on weekdays, with study trips to Paris each weekend.
+The academic programme includes classes and activities on weekdays, with cultural trips and excursions on weekends.
+Learn more on life outside the classroom.